Laura Harvey: Seattle Reign FC, 2013–2017

 On 21 December 2012, Harvey was named head coach of Seattle Reign FC for the inaugural season of the National Women's Soccer League, a new professional league in the United States.
 The Reign faced a tough first half of the season and went 0–9–1 in their first ten games after all three of their American allocated players were unavailable: Hope Solo was out for wrist surgery and recovery, Amy Rodriguez was out for the season due to pregnancy, and Megan Rapinoe was returning mid-season after a six-month stint for Olympique Lyonnais.
 With the return of Solo, Rapinoe, and some additional lineup changes made during the early summer, the Reign turned their regular season record around and finished the season in seventh place with a 5–14–3 record.
 In August 2013, Harvey signed a contract extension with the Reign through 2017.
 She left the club in November 2017.

 During the 2014 season, Harvey led the Reign to set a league record unbeaten streak of 16 games during the first part of the season.
 During the 16 game stretch, the team compiled a 13–0–3 record.
 The Reign finished first in the regular season clinching the NWSL Shield for the first time.
 After defeating the Washington Spirit 2–1 in the playoff semi-finals, the Reign were defeated 2–1 by FC Kansas City during the championship final.
 Following the regular season, Harvey was named the league's Coach of the Year.
 In December 2014, she was named FA Coach of the Year by the FA, and was a finalist for the FIFA World Coach of the Year.

 During the 2015 season, Harvey led the Reign to finish first in the regular season clinching the NWSL Shield for the second consecutive season.
 After defeating the Washington Spirit 3–0 in a playoff semi-final, the Reign were defeated 1–0 by FC Kansas City during the championship final in Portland.
-Following the 2015 regular season, Harvey was named the league's Coach of the Year for the second consecutive time.
+Following the 2015 regular season, Harvey was named NWSL Coach of the Year for the second consecutive time.

-Harvey's Reign FC teams missed the playoffs in 2016 and 2017.
 On 7 November 2017, the Reign announced that Harvey had stepped down as head coach and general manager, and that the team had hired FC Kansas City coach Vlatko Andonovski, who had defeated Harvey's Reign FC teams in the 2014 and 2015 NWSL championship matches, on her recommendation.

-Utah Royals FC, 2018–2019
+Utah Royals FC, 2018–2020

-On 27 November 2017, Utah Royals FC announced Harvey as their head coach.
+On 27 November 2017, Utah Royals FC announced Harvey as their first head coach.